Apple Pull-Apart Bread

 - 2 large eggs, room temperature

-- 1 cup confectioners' sugar
+- 1 cup (125 g) confectioners' sugar

 - 3-5 teaspoons water

-In a medium bowl, combine the apples, melted butter, brown sugar, and cinnamon.
+- In a medium bowl, combine the apples, brown sugar, melted butter, and cinnamon.
 Stir to combine, set aside.

-Place the dough in a lightly greased bowl, cover, and allow to rest until doubled in size, about 1 hour.
+- Place the dough in a lightly greased bowl, cover, and allow to rest until doubled in size, about 1 hour.

-Gently deflate the dough and turn it out onto a lightly floured surface.
+- Punch down the dough and turn it out onto a lightly floured surface.

-Roll the dough into a 12" x 20" rectangle.
+- Roll the dough into a 12×20-inch rectangle.

-Spread the apple filling over the entire top on the dough.
+- Spread the apple filling over the entire top on the dough.

-Cut the dough crosswise into six 3 1/2" x 12" strips.
+- Cut the dough crosswise into 6, 3½x12-inch strips.

-Stack the strips on top of one another.
+- Stack the strips on top of one another.

-Cut the stack into six pieces, about 2" x 3 1/2" each.
+- Cut the stack into 6 pieces, about 2×3½-inches each.

-Turn the pieces on edge, and place them in the loaf pan one in front of the other from one end of the pan to the other, squeezing them in tight.
+- Turn the pieces on edge, and place them in the loaf pan one in front of the other from one end of the pan to the other, squeezing them in tight.
 I sprinkled any pieces of apple that had fallen off over the top of the dough after I put it into the pan.